Notarization of Document(s)

 Your notary commission is a statewide appointment.
 Once appointed, you may notarize anywhere within the State of Michigan.

 After you have received your commission, you are authorized to take acknowledgments, administer oaths or affirmations, and witness or attest to a signature.
-A notary public may act as a witness to and notarize the same instrument.
+A notary public may not be a signature witness and notarize the same document.

 When a notary public takes a verification on oath or affirmation, or witnesses or attests to a signature, the individual signing the record must do so in the presence of the notary.
 There is no exception to this requirement.